KSP-CKAN/CKAN/Spec.md

 ###### Version ordering

-When comparing two version numbers, first the `epoch` (continous integers at the start of the version string followed by the character ":" or 0 if none is found), then the `mod_version`if both `epoch` are equal.
-The `mod_version` is compared using the following algorithm:
+When comparing two version strings, first the `epoch` are compared numerically, then, if both `epoch` are equal, the `mod_version` is compared using the following algorithm:

 Both strings are split into alternating segments consisting of consecutive digits and consecutive non-digits, starting with non-digits.